jon-jacky/home/computing.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

+ 2 Dec 2025  <a name="2-Dec-2025"></a>

+- <https://github.com/farant/rhubarb> - C89 Libraries in Latin

+  via <https://news.ycombinator.com/item?id=46088823> where the author writes:

+  "Considering all the supply chain dependencies lately I've been building a collection of C89 libraries to make zero dependency stuff.
+  For fun I have also been programming it in latin! ..."

+  And in the repository in *docs/latina.h.md*:

+  "Alright.
+I know what you're thinking.
+You opened this file, you saw C keywords replaced with Latin words, and you thought "this person has lost their mind." ...
+But if you're still reading, I'm gonna explain why this exists, what it actually does, and why it's not as insane as it looks at first glance. ...

+  Software has been on this incredibly short time horizon ...
+Gold rush mentality.
+First mover advantage.
+Move fast and break things.
+All that nonsense.

+  But what if you're trying to build something that lasts?
+Not five years.
+Not ten years.
+Generations.
+Centuries, potentially.
+What does that even look like? ...

+  You know what language has been a universal language for educated people for over 2000 years?
+Latin.
+The Catholic Church has been using it since before there was a printing press.
+Cicero would recognize it.
+  Thomas Aquinas would recognize it.
+It's stable in a way English never will be.

+  So if you're building something for the long term - really long term, multi-generational long term - using Latin isn't crazy.
+It's actually kind of obvious. ..."

+  In *include/latina.h*, they use the C preprocessor to redefine the C keywords in Latin.
+Also, many numeric constants -- instead of *4096* you write *MMMMXCVI*.

+  The other files in docs explain each library routine in English, but the code samples are in Latin.
+The source files - a lot of them! - are in *include* and *lib*.
+The code is all in Latin, including the error messages and comments.

  1 Oct 2025  <a name="1-Oct-2025"></a>

 - <https://user.eng.umd.edu/~blj/funny/requium.html> -